-Along with your application form you will need to provide the following:
+Along with your completed application form you will need to provide the following:

 You will remain in the same band unless your circumstances change and your application is awarded a different level of priority.

 It is very important that you tell us of any changes in your circumstances so that we can amend your application.
 We will tell you if this results in your application moving to a different band or bedroom need.
-If you move up or down a band or bedroom need the date used will be the date you move into that band or bedroom need.
+If you move up or down a band or there is a change in your bedroom need the date used will be the date the change occurs.

-The adverts will tell you the landlord, location, size, rent and other features of the property.
-Where available a photograph of the property or a similar house type will be provided and you will be able to access information about the local area and facilities.
-The advert will also tell you if there are any special requirements that the applicant must meet, such as age requirements, which bands may bid for the property and which will be given priority for the property.
-It also tells you the number of bedrooms that applicants applying for the property need to be entitled to.
+The adverts will tell you the landlord, location, rent and other features of the property.
+Where available a photograph of the property or a similar property type will be provided.
+The advert will also tell you if there are any special requirements that the applicant must meet, such as age requirements and which band the property is prioritised for.
+It also tells you the number of bedrooms available at the property.
 If your bedroom entitlement is different to this you will not be able to bid for that property.
-You will not be able to bid for a property if it has been prioritised for a Transfer applicant and you are a Rented applicant or visa versa.
+You will not be able to bid for a property if it has been prioritised for a Transfer applicant if you are a Waiting List applicant and vice versa.

-You will be able to express an interest in a maximum of three properties each time properties are advertised.
-However, you will only be able to express interest in properties that are suitable for your household's needs.
+You will be able to express an interest in a maximum of three properties each week.
+However, you will only be able to express interest in properties that you are eligible for.

 Yes, when you bid for a property you will be told where you are in the queue.
-This is likely to change frequently due to other people bidding for the same property.
-Please be aware that this information may not be accurate because the Council operates a lettings plan.
-This means all bands can bid for properties but we prioritise for a single band.
-For example, a property may be prioritised for band C, but band A and B applicants can also bid.
-We will consider bids by Band C applicants first and only if there is no suitable band C applicant we will consider bids from other bands.
+This is likely to change over the course of the cycle due to other people bidding for the same property.
+Please be aware that this information may not be accurate because although we may prioritise a property for a particular band, applicants in other bands can also place a bid for example a property may be prioritised for band C, but band B and band D applicants can also bid.
+We will consider bids by Band C applicants first and only if there are no suitable band C applicants we will consider bids from other bands.

 You can use information about your queue position to decide to withdraw your bid for one property and bid for a different property for which you are higher placed in the queue.
 You can do this at any time before the closing date.
 But please beware that your queue position may not be a true reflection of your position.

 Once the closing date for bids has passed a shortlist of interested applicants is drawn up.
 The shortlist is in order of eligibility according to the criteria stated in the advert details for that property.
-Subject to checks including an Experian check, the applicant at the top of the list will normally be offered the property.
+Subject to checks, the applicant at the top of the list will normally be offered the property.
 Click Step Three-Offer for more details.

 Yes.
 Housing associations undertake their own checks and you may not be invited to view the property for the following reasons: